Islands Similar to the Maldives: Top 13 Tropical Destinations in Africa

 The island, which welcomes nearly one million international visitors each year, has a rich cultural heritage influenced by Indian, African, and Arab traditions, reflected in its cuisine, festivals, and lifestyle.
 A Zanzibar beach vacation is one of the top tourist experiences in Tanzania and can easily be combined with an African safari for an unforgettable adventure.

-Also read: The #1 Hidden Gem in Tanzania That’s a Great Alternative to the Maldives
+Related post: The #1 Hidden Gem in Tanzania That’s a Great Alternative to the Maldives

 Seychelles

-The Seychelles, an archipelago in the Somali Sea portion of the Indian Ocean, boasts over 100 islands with some of the most picturesque beaches in the world.
+One of Africa’s world-famous destinations that live up to the hype, the Seychelles, an archipelago in the Somali Sea portion of the Indian Ocean, boasts over 100 islands with some of the most picturesque beaches in the world.
 Its soft white sand, crystal-clear waters, and diverse, beautiful flora and fauna make it one of the islands similar to the Maldives.

 It’s among the best diving destinations in Africa, with plenty of things to see, from colourful reefs to unique underwater rock formations and shipwrecks.
 Seychelles is also famous for its Creole culture, which is reflected in the local food, art, and music scene.